-Somewhat irritatingly, Explorer does not always update the display of a folder when a change is made.
+Somewhat irritatingly, Windows Explorer does not always update the display of a folder when a change is made.
 To be sure you have a consistent and up to date display you may need to use View / Refresh.

 Here is a chance for you to use your newfound Unix skill to see if the file was copied correctly.

 A web page is a text document similar to the one you've been creating for this lab, but there are two important differences between lab1.txt and a web page.
-First, a web page is specifically marked such that anyone who knows its location can access (but not edit) it, and second, whereas lab1.txt is written so that it's easy for a person to read, a web page is written so that a browser can format it the way you want.
+First, a web page is specifically marked such that anyone who knows its location can access (but not edit) it.
+Second, whereas lab1.txt is written so that it's easy for a person to read, a web page is written so that a browser can format it the way you want.
 With the second condition in mind, let's start making a web page.